ponsoc/ststeroids/README.md

 - Layouts
 - Routers

-In addition it comes with an easy way of loading style sheets into your Streamlit application.
+In addition, StSteroids provides an easy way to load style sheets into your Streamlit application and offers a wrapper around `st.session_state` to separate states into stores.
+This wrapper is also used within components to store the component and its state in the session state.

 #### Components
 Components are at the core of StSteroids.
 A component represents a specific visual element of your application along with its rendering logic.
 Examples include a login dialog or a person details component.